-Some connections standards (like OPENVPX) have different numbers of pins on a backplane connector than on the child board connector.
-The achieved connections even differ depending on odd and even pin numbers.
+Some connections standards (like VITA46, VPX) have different numbers of pins on a backplane connector than on the plugin module connector.
+The achieved connections even differ depending on odd and even pin numbers for differential wafers.

 It can also be that different pin names have been used when creating the connector symbol(s).
 Or you have a COTS board that uses a different naming convention.

 Below is a (simplified) example of the effect of connector mapping.
-The left image shows an OPENVPX: Differential mapping applied.
+The right

-In the right image has no transformation mapping is applied and shows a lot of errors.
+In the left image has no transformation mapping is applied and shows a lot of errors.